cassiozen/mithryn-ttrpg/players guide.md

 Your starting HP is either equal to 6 or to your STRENGTH score - whichever is bigger.

 In the character sheet, your HP is represented as boxes that you tick as you get hit.
 Notice that it already has 6 fully drawn boxes spread accross three regions: normal, wounded and critical.
 You will learn more about what they mean in the rules section, for now simply draw extra boxes in the empty spaces to the left until you match your total HP.

+## Leveling Up

+Your character levels up whenever the GM decides you’ve reached a narrative milestone (usually about every 3 sessions).

+There are a total of 10 PC levels divided into 4 ranks:
+→ Rank 1 encompasses levels 1-2.
+→ Rank 2 encompasses levels 3–5.
+→ Rank 3 encompasses levels 6–8.
+→ Rank 4 encompasses levels 9–10.

+For every level increase, choose to increase either one of your ability scores or your hit points by 1.

+If you choose to add increase an ability, update that score in the character sheet (don't forget to update that ability's TR as well.)

+If you choose to add 1 Hit Point slot: Darken the outline of the next rectangle to the left in the Hit Point section of your character sheet.

+Every time you reach a new rank, in addition to the steps above:

+- Update your TH (To Hit): new Rank + TH bonus from your armor.
+- Add a new Tag to your character or broaden an existing one.